Looking at the central character which will act as a common thread through the manual stressing on the element of storytelling

 Idea 2 :

-he mats create the environment.
+Creating a series of mats which provide a base on which the toys can be played with.
+The mats create the environment.
 They have 3-D elements like pop-up buildings / trees etc. The mats could be attached with pull out instructions which help you make the toy.
 There would be a series of mats which could be tiled to build a story.

 -The come-back value to a linear narrative.
 The motivation to make these toys again and again.

--The environment of the toy simply being provided and not improvise
+-The environment of the toy simply being provided and not improvised upon by the child in any manner.

-The toy being used only as a prop not bringing out the true essence of the toy – No understanding of the science or freedom/role in building the character of the toy.
+-The toy being used only as a prop not bringing out the true essence of the toy – No understanding of the science or freedom/role in building the character of the toy.

 -No particular push to use the junk itself.
-Only a subtle motivation to use junk through the underlying story.
+Only a subtle motivation to use junk through the underlying story. -Difficulty in sequencing toys to relate to each other to create the entire narrative.
+Limitation in the toys.

-The mats would create a further problem of sequencing the story for the child.
+-The mats would create a further problem of sequencing the story for the child.
 Interaction steps would be increased in a confusing manner.

 Wednesday, August 25, 2010